 Bear Viewing Tours from Homer, Alaska

-Homer, Alaska is one of the best starting points for bear viewing in the entire state — and it’s one that most visitors overlook when they head straight to Katmai or Brooks Falls.
-From our Anchor Point launch, just south of Homer, we cross Cook Inlet by boat to Chinitna Bay in Lake Clark National Park, where it’s common to see 12 to 40 brown bears in a single day.
+Homer, Alaska is one of the best starting points for bear viewing in the entire state, and it’s one that most visitors overlook when they head straight to Katmai or Brooks Falls.
+From our Anchor Point launch, just south of Homer, we cross Cook Inlet by boat to Chinitna Bay for bear viewing in Lake Clark National Park, where it’s common to see 12 to 40 brown bears in a single day.
 No floatplane required.
 No lottery system.
 No crowds.

 If you’re looking for the best bear viewing Alaska has to offer at a price that doesn’t require a second mortgage, Homer is where your trip starts — and we’ve been running these tours for over 25 years.